+Command words and their meanings help candidates know what is expected from them in the exams.
 The table below includes command words used in the assessment for this syllabus.
 The use of the command word will relate to the subject context.

-Command word What it means Analyse examine in detail to show meaning, identify elements and the relationship between them Assess make an informed judgement Calculate work out from given facts, figures or information Comment give an informed opinion Compare identify/comment on similarities and/or differences Complete add information to an incomplete diagram or table Consider review and respond to given information Contrast identify/comment on differences Define give precise meaning Demonstrate show how or give an example Describe state the points of a topic / give characteristics and main features Develop take forward to a more advanced stage or build upon given information Discuss write about issue(s) or topic(s) in depth in a structured way Draw draw a line to match a term with a description Evaluate judge or calculate the quality, importance, amount, or value of something Examine investigate closely, in detail Explain set out purposes or reasons / make the relationships between things evident / provide why and/or how and support with relevant evidence Give produce an answer from a given source or recall/memory Identify name/select/recognise Justify support a case with evidence/argument Outline set out main points Predict suggest what may happen based on available information Sketch make a simple freehand drawing showing the key features, taking care over proportions State express in clear terms Suggest apply knowledge and understanding to situations where there are a range of valid responses in order to make proposals Summarise select and present the main points, without detail Write write an answer in a specific way
+Command word What it means Analyse examine in detail to show meaning, identify elements and the relationship between them Assess make an informed judgement Calculate work out from given facts, figures or information Comment give an informed opinion Compare identify/comment on similarities and/or differences Complete add information to an incomplete diagram or table Consider review and respond to given information Contrast identify/comment on differences Define give precise meaning Demonstrate show how or give an example Describe state the points of a topic / give characteristics and main features Develop take forward to a more advanced stage or build upon given information Discuss write about issue(s) or topic(s) in depth in a structured way Draw draw a line to match a term with a description Evaluate judge or calculate the quality, importance, amount, or value of something Examine investigate closely, in detail Explain set out purposes or reasons / make the relationships between things clear / say why and/or how and support with relevant evidence Give produce an answer from a given source or recall/memory Identify name/select/recognise Justify support a case with evidence/argument Outline set out the main points Predict suggest what may happen based on available information Sketch make a simple freehand drawing showing the key features, taking care over proportions

+Command Word What it means

+State express in clear terms

+Suggest apply knowledge and understanding to situations where there are a range of valid responses in order to make proposals / put forward considerations

+Summarise select and present the main points, without detail

+Write write an answer in a specific way